farisachugthai/dynamic_ipython/docs/source/startup/aliases.rst

 However on Windows, it is possible that the user has a shell that runs :command:`dosbatch`, :command:`powershell`, or :command:`bash`.

-As a result, the environment variable :envvar:`ComSpec` will be checked, and if present, that value is used.
+As a result, the environment variable :envvar:`COMSPEC` will be checked, and if present, that value is used.